White-Nosed Coati Facts

 White-Nosed Coati Physical Description

-Physically, however, it displays a larger degree of the physiological characteristic of sexual dimorphism than most of its relatives.
-In the case of this specific species, that trait manifests itself in terms of sheer physical size, with the genders displaying the same coloring.
+Physically, however, it displays a larger degree of the physiological characteristic of sexual dimorphism than most of its known relatives.
+In the case of this specific species, that trait manifests itself in terms of sheer physical size, with the genders displaying the same basic coloring.

 - Kingdom: Animalia